Becherovka for Beginners

 The first time people try it they usually make the mistake of drinking it neat or with ice.
 As noted above, the original Becherovka is a very bitter liquor with a specific taste and first-timers will pull a face worthy of having bitten into a juicy lemon.

 Here’s the secret.
 Get yourself a nice thick juice like pear or pineapple in a small glass (no bigger than 2dcl) and pour in a shot of Becherovka.
 Don’t stir it.
 Want to make it even better?
-Heat the juice before pouring in the Becherovka makes a great winter warmer!
+Heating the juice before pouring in the Becherovka makes a great winter warmer!